For a while now, both His Heir and Bones have been haunting me.

 When the men regained their composure, they looked back to where she was standing at the other end of the alleyway.

 He stretched his back in the fresh air of night, twisting his torso around until he heard the satisfying crack of his spine pop.
 Then he tilted his masked head side to side, his long blonde hair swaying with the motion.
 With another gratifying crack, he moved to his knuckles, popping each and every one.

-He still performed the action even though the pockets of oxygen had been popped, and his mind began to wander as his gaze behind his mask scanned over docks.
-It was surprisingly vacant of people, yet there was a vibrant glow from inside the tiny port town.
+He still performed the action even though the pockets of oxygen had been popped, his mind beginning to wander as his gaze behind his mask scanned over docks.
+It was surprisingly vacant, yet there was a vibrant glow from inside the tiny port town.
 A hum of noise filtered from the area, polluting the quiet docks that only had a few ships anchored for the night.

 When he heard his name, the masked blonde looked over his shoulder to see the navigator appear from the passing members of the crew unloading empty crates and barrels from their ship.

 The tall man ran his hand through his shaggy ebony locks, a slightly annoyed expression on his features as he jerked a thumb over his shoulder.
 "Brought sleeping beauty," and as soon as the navigator said the words, he lunged forward, but he caught himself by taking a large step with the momentum of the push.
 Yet, a dull look remained on his pale features as he slowly turned around and shoved his hands into the pockets of his brown overcoat.

 "Fuck you, Chamberlain," a venomous hiss followed as heavy footsteps pounded against the wooden dock.